1. Doesn’t design for herself

 A good designer knows that the first phase of the design process is the unveiling of possible solutions for the problem.
 In order to do this, she has to sketch a great number of radically different ideas.
-Most of the best designers are still using paper and pencil for that.
-They willingly explain the underlying ideas to others, ignoring if the sketches look lousy.
+Most of the best designers are still using paper and pencil for those initial graphic designs.

-A good designer doesn’t want to push you into anything.
+Another important feature of a good designer is that doesn’t want to push you into anything.
 A good designer brings in a number of drafts, telling the pros and cons of each.
 There is no perfect solution.
 The design process is about compromises, to find the best combination that works well within the given circumstances.

-6. Communicate With Everyone
+6. Communicate with everyone

 Design is connected to everything; therefore, a good designer keeps in touch with the managers, the end users, and the developers as well.
 If smart, she can incorporate all the different feedbacks into her product, so they strengthening each other, and can actually form a whole in the end.
 She knows exactly what ideas to accept or not to accept.